totakke/homebrew-openni/README.md

 Install OpenNI, Sensor/SensorKinect, and NITE with Homebrew.
 If you want to install unstable release, add option "--devel".
 After each Homebrew installations, you have to register modules and license, and create XnSensorServer directory manually.

+First of all, install libusb with option "--universal".

+    $ brew install libusb --universal

 Install OpenNI.